Giants vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the underdog in six of their past 10 games and have gone 3-3 in those contests.
+- The Giants have been the favorite twice in the last 10 games and split those matchups 1-1.

-- In their last 10 games with an over/under, the Giants and their opponents have combined to eclipse the total three times.

-- The Giants' previous 10 matchups have not had a runline set by oddsmakers.
+- When it comes to hitting the over, the Giants and their opponents are 4-5-1 in their last 10 games with a total.

 Discover More About This Game